How to Reduce Your Risk of Oral Cancer

 Once this happens, the cells inside your body can multiply out of control and turn into cancer.

-Drinking alcohol irritates the mouth and if you drink, you’re twice as likely to get oral cancer.
+Drinking alcohol irritates the mouth and if you drink 3 to 4 drinks a day, you’re twice as likely to get oral cancer.
 Your risk of oral cancer goes up even higher if you drink and smoke.

 Get Oral Cancer Screenings